-Tamer Elshandidy is a Professor of Accounting and Founding Director of Graduate (MBA and DBA) Programs at the College of Business Administration, Ajman University, UAE, having previously led as a Professor of Accounting and Head of the Accounting and Finance Division at Bradford University School of Management, UK.
-His academic progression has seen him in roles of Associate and Assistant Professor in Accounting, along with PhD Program Coordinator, at the University of Nottingham and the University of Bristol, UK, respectively.
-His publications, frequently cited and awarded, appear in top-tier journals, mostly A* and A in ABDC or 3* in ABS.
-His expertise extends to refereeing for academic journals, funding bodies like the British Academy and the European Science Foundation, and publishers such as Oxford University Press, alongside contributions to faculty promotion in several GCC universities.
-Professor Elshandidy's editorial role includes Associate Editor for Cogent Business and Management and Editorial Board member for the Journal of Management and Governance.
-His academic standing is further recognized through his service as an External Examiner for Nottingham and Southampton Universities and an External Assessor for REF 2021 submissions for Newcastle and Durham Business Schools, UK.
-He has validated academic programs for institutions within the UK and Greece under the Centre for Inclusion and Collaborative Partnerships (CICP) of the Open University, UK.
-In addition, he served as the Publicity Officer for the Financial Accounting and Reporting Special Interest Group (FARSIG) under the British Accounting and Finance Association (BAFA).
-Over multiple years, he contributed to the Standing Scientific Committee (SSC) of the European Accounting Association (EAA) Annual Congress and the SSC of FARSIG.
-He delivered research seminars across the UK, Italy, Poland, and Egypt, showing his international reputation.
-Professor Elshandidy's comprehensive experience also encompasses supervising and examining graduate dissertations and theses at leading UK universities.
+Dr. Tamer Elshandidy is a Professor of Accounting and the Founding Director of Graduate Programs (MBA and DBA) at the College of Business Administration, Ajman University, UAE.
+Previously, he served as a Professor of Accounting and Head of the Accounting and Finance Division at Bradford University School of Management, UK.
+His academic journey includes roles as Associate and Assistant Professor of Accounting and PhD Program Coordinator at the University of Nottingham and University of Bristol, UK.
+Dr. Elshandidy's scholarly contributions are widely recognized, with numerous publications in top-tier journals (mostly A* and A in ABDC or 3* in ABS) that are frequently cited and award-winning.
+His academic expertise extends to refereeing for prestigious journals, funding bodies such as the British Academy and the European Science Foundation, and publishers like Oxford University Press.
+He has played a significant role in faculty promotion at several GCC universities.
+He serves as Associate Editor for Cogent Business and Management and is a member of the Editorial Board for Journal of Management and Governance.
+His academic standing is further reflected in his role as an External Examiner for Nottingham and Southampton Universities and an External Assessor for REF 2021 submissions at Newcastle and Durham Business Schools, UK.
+Additionally, he has validated academic programs for UK and Greek institutions through the Centre for Inclusion and Collaborative Partnerships (CICP) of the Open University, UK.
+Dr. Elshandidy has also held the position of Publicity Officer for the Financial Accounting and Reporting Special Interest Group (FARSIG) under the British Accounting and Finance Association (BAFA).
+Over the years, he contributed to the Standing Scientific Committee (SSC) of the European Accounting Association (EAA) Annual Congress and the SSC of FARSIG.
+He has delivered research seminars across the UK, Italy, Poland, and Egypt, establishing his international academic reputation.
+His experience includes supervising and examining graduate dissertations and theses at leading UK universities, further solidifying his contribution to the field of accounting.

 Drawing on faultline theory, this article proposes a multidimensional diversity index (MDI) to measure and assess board diversity.
 Herein, we contest that diversity needs to be considered across multiple dimensions, or faultlines.
 Based on the FTSE all-share non-financial firms (2005–2018), the proposed MDI captures the joint effect of differences in director attributes across four faultlines (surface, identity, demographic, and meso-level).
 After constructing our MDI, we examine how shifts in diversity impact firm risk.
 Our analysis indicates that moderate levels of diversification (between 0.25 and 0.75) are both typical across our sample and reduce riskiness.
 At extreme levels of diversification, however, we find that risk increases.
 We perform further analysis that supports these findings while also showing that, regardless of whether boards are moderately or extremely diversified, their faultline scores are significantly correlated with industry competition and financial risk.